djplaner/blog/docs/2013/09/20/university-data-isnt-that-big/index.md

 ---
-title: "University data isn&#039;t that &quot;big&quot;, what are the implications?"
+title: University data isn't that \"big\", what are the implications?
 date: 2013-09-20 12:28:23+10:00
 categories: ['elearning', 'learninganalytics-elearning']
 type: post